JieningLi/deploy-docker-container-aws-ecs/README.md

 1. Create a repository on AWS ECR

-Command:  aws ecr create-repository --repository-name docker-demo
+`aws ecr create-repository --repository-name docker-demo`

 2. Login to AWS ECR